Apple WebKit MemCorrupt Crash (CVE-2026-28904) fixed iOS 18.7.9+

 Vulnerability Analysis

-CVE-2026-28904 is exploitable with network access, and does not require authorization privileges or user interaction.
+CVE-2026-28904 is exploitable with network access, requires user interaction.
 This vulnerability is considered to have a low attack complexity.
-The potential impact of an exploit of this vulnerability is considered to have a high impact on confidentiality, with no impact on integrity and availability.
+The potential impact of an exploit of this vulnerability is considered to be very high.

 Attack Vector: